zowe/community/Project Management/PI Planning/22PI3 Planning/Zowe Chat Squad Objectives.md

 - [Present design mockups to users]()

 - [Zowe Quarterly Webinar]()
-  * We'd like to sync with the onboarding squad on what content we can provide.
+  * We'd like to sync with the onboarding squad on what content we can provide for the webinar

+## Dependencies

+-

+## Risks

+- Some of the research results may result in a larger than expected stories.
+- High story volume this PI
+  * Impact for both of the above: some lower priority features may not make it into the technical preview.

 ## Not in Scope